Vishnupriyaswamynathan/Excel-to-JSON-Converter-Framework/README.md

 - Output: Define the directory for saving JSON files (`directory`).
 - Chunk Size: Set the chunk size for processing large datasets.

-## Documentation

-For detailed documentation, including module descriptions, function signatures, and usage examples, refer to the project's documentation generated using Sphinx below: